 - Every body deserves respect.
 Every body is valuable.
 Whether you are fat or thin, trans or cis, disabled or abled-bodied, queer or straight, I see your worth and dignity.

 - We don’t have to love the way our bodies look in order to take care of them.
-In fact, when we are motivated by non-appearance reasons, we are more likely to establish long-term, healthy habits.
+In fact, when we have motivations not related to our appearance, we are more likely to establish long-term, healthy habits.

 - We are all capable of connecting with our bodies.
 And sometimes it feels unsafe or challenging to be in our bodies.
-I make sure my clients have appropriate mental health support when diving into embodiment and somatic work.
+I am a Certified Befriending Your Body Teacher and make sure my clients have appropriate mental health support when diving into embodiment and somatic work.

 - Food and body image struggles run deep.
 We can’t just flip a switch and change the way we think, but we can make decisions from a place of self-care rather than self-criticism.

-- Liberation for everyone is imperative to dismantling diet culture, which is rooted in patriarchy and white supremacy.
+- Liberation for everyone is imperative to dismantling diet culture.

-I’ve cultivated these beliefs over years of learning not just about nutrition and healthcare, but also through extensive and ongoing education about oppression, justice and activism.
+I’ve cultivated these beliefs over years of learning not just about nutrition and healthcare, but also through ongoing education about oppression, justice and activism.

 Our nutrition practice holds consistent anti-oppression as our core value, which means we understand that all oppression is linked, and that no one is free until everyone is free.
 This is why we are anti-racist, fat-positive, trans-inclusive, vegan registered dietitians.